Now, being in the drone industry while also being a drone fanatic like myself, you see a lot of weird ways people are using drones.

 But there’s always been something that’s annoyed me about drones that I’ve totally forgotten about…

 And that is that you can’t really fly them in the rain!

-At first, you might be thinking “Duh, of course you can’t fly them in the rain!”, but can you imagine the amazing shots that someone could get in the rain?
+At first, you might be thinking “Duh, of course, you can’t fly them in the rain!”, but can you imagine the amazing shots that someone could get in the rain?

-And yes, I know that some people, especially in the movie industry & Casey Niestat (Check this out!), has found some workarounds to be able to fly in almost all types of weather, but I guarantee you that none of their solutions were as elegant as this.
+And yes, I know that some people, especially in the movie industry & Casey Niestat (Check this out!), have found some workarounds to be able to fly in almost all types of weather, but I guarantee you that none of their solutions were as elegant as this.

 Please don’t laugh too hard… But this is the Umbrella drone

 The Umbrella Drone is technically a modified DJI Phantom 4 but so much more… Um… Awesome?